eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 | simple shapes | All vehicles have simple car shape                                                                                               |
 | raster images | All vehicles are drawn with a loaded bitmap defined for their type using attribute `imgFile` (using *simple shapes* as fallback) |

+!!! note
+    When using an `imgFile` as the shape, it is necessary to select the vehicles to show as "raster images" in the viewsettings menu.

 **Table 1.2 Vehicle coloring schemes and boundaries**

 | Name                           | Measure | Description         |